FHNW-Security-Lab-Student-Projects/ip6-autonome-netzwerkadministration/README.md

 uv run python investigation_status.py     # → http://127.0.0.1:7933
 ```

-The page lists every investigation with its status — `investigating` (agent working) →
+The page lists every investigation with its status `investigating` (agent working) →
 `waiting` (analysis done, awaiting review) → `resolved`.
 Click a row to see the
-triggering event, the full investigation log, and the agent's summary; the detail panel
+triggering event, the full investigation log, and the agent's summary, the detail panel
 has a button to mark the investigation resolved.

 Nothing needs to be forced to see it work: the SR Linux nodes emit error-level events on